Research topics in our Environmental Biotechnology Group are currently to:

-Carboxylate Platform to recover carbon from wastes with anaerobic fermenters and anaerobic digesters in the form of medium-chain carboxylic acids and methane; and to understand how to shape reactor microbiomes by using 'omics tools.
+Carboxylate Platform to recover carbon from wastes with anaerobic fermenters in the form of medium-chain carboxylic acids; and to understand how to shape reactor microbiomes by using 'omics tools.

 Syngas Platform to convert recalcitrant organic materials into building blocks for subsequent biological conversion into liquid fuels and chemicals; and to recover carbon from industrial waste gases with syngas fermentation.

-Microbial electrochemistry to store electric power with microbial electrochemical technologies (METs) into chemicals; to study microbe-electrode and microbe-microbe interctions with 3-electrode systems in METs and soils (Biogeochemistry); and to apply in biosensors and biocomputers.
+Microbial electrochemistry to store electric power with microbial electrochemical technologies (METs) into chemicals; to study microbe-electrode and microbe-microbe interctions with 3-electrode systems in METs and soils (Biogeochemistry).

 Examples of Previously Funded Research Projects: